 NicoBloc is not a drug, nor is it consumed by the smoker and as such can be used by all smokers including expectant mothers, diabetics, etc. NicoBloc contains 100% FDA approved safe food grade ingredients and is applied to the filter tip of the cigarette before lighting.
 NicoBloc has medical clearance covering the UK and Ireland, Europe, United States, Japan and Australasia.

-NicoBloc traps up to 99% of the tar and nicotine normally inhaled when smoking filter cigarettes.
+NicoBloc traps around 90% of the tar and nicotine normally inhaled when smoking filter cigarettes.
 This enables smokers to wean themselves off nicotine to aid giving up cigarettes.
 NicoBloc does not make cigarettes safe only less harmful.
 There are many other chemicals including carbon monoxide that are still present in the smoke taken into the lungs.
 The only way to avoid all the noxious chemicals is not to smoke.

 NicoBloc is a viscous fluid, which is applied to the filter immediately prior to smoking.
 It works by trapping the nicotine and tar in the filter of the cigarette as it is smoked.
-One drop traps approx. 33%, two drops 66% and three drops up to 99%.
+One drop traps around 30%, two drops 60% and three drops around 90%.
 Using as directed, the smoker is able to gradually wean themselves off nicotine addiction and reduce consumption until they are ready to stop smoking altogether without experiencing the severe withdrawal symptoms usually associated with stopping smoking.

 NicoBloc allows you to stop smoking at your own pace, which is dependant upon your own individual circumstances and smoking habits.
 Extensive trials over a two year period have shown that a six week period is a comfortable time frame for most smokers.
 This reduction period allows the body to gradually adjust to the physical changes that occur when nicotine is withdrawn over a period of time.